TLC: Tables, Ladders & Chairs (2016)

-The 2016 TLC: Tables, Ladders & Chairs was the eighth annual TLC: Tables, Ladders & Chairs professional wrestling pay-per-view and livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's SmackDown brand division.
-The event took place on December 4, 2016, at the American Airlines Center in Dallas, Texas.
+The 2016 TLC: Tables, Ladders & Chairs was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the eighth annual TLC: Tables, Ladders & Chairs and took place on December 4, 2016, at the American Airlines Center in Dallas, Texas, held exclusively for wrestlers from the promotion's SmackDown brand division.

-Seven matches were contested at the event, including one match on the Kickoff pre-show.
+Seven matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, AJ Styles defeated Dean Ambrose in a Tables, Ladders, and Chairs match to retain the WWE World Championship.
-SmackDown's other three championships were also defended: The Wyatt Family (Bray Wyatt and Randy Orton) defeated Heath Slater and Rhyno to win the SmackDown Tag Team Championship, Alexa Bliss defeated Becky Lynch to win the SmackDown Women's Championship in a Tables match, and The Miz retained the Intercontinental Championship against Dolph Ziggler in a ladder match.
+SmackDown's other three championships were also defended: The Wyatt Family (Bray Wyatt and Randy Orton) defeated Heath Slater and Rhyno to win the SmackDown Tag Team Championship, Alexa Bliss defeated Becky Lynch to win the SmackDown Women's Championship in a tables match, and The Miz retained the Intercontinental Championship against Dolph Ziggler in a ladder match.

 Production

 Background

-TLC: Tables, Ladders & Chairs was an annual gimmick pay-per-view (PPV) and WWE Network event, produced every December by WWE since 2009.
-The concept of the show was based on the primary matches of the card each containing a stipulation using tables, ladders, and chairs as legal weapons, with the main event generally being a Tables, Ladders, and Chairs match.
-The 2016 event was the eighth event under the TLC chronology and was scheduled to be held on December 4, 2016, at the American Airlines Center in Dallas, Texas.
+TLC: Tables, Ladders & Chairs was an annual professional wrestling event produced every December by WWE since 2009.
+The concept of the event was based on the primary matches of the card each containing a stipulation using tables, ladders, and chairs as legal weapons, with the main event generally being a Tables, Ladders, and Chairs match.
+Announced on August 30, 2016, the 2016 event was the eighth TLC and was scheduled to be held on December 4, 2016, at the American Airlines Center in Dallas, Texas.
+The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Tickets went on sale on October 1 via Ticketmaster.
 Following the reintroduction of the brand extension in July, in which the company divided its main roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform, the 2016 TLC event was held exclusively for wrestlers from the SmackDown brand.